 The primary investment performance objective of each fund is to earn a rate of return that exceeds the rate of return earned on the benchmark portfolio.
 A second objective is to exceed the benchmark index in each of the asset classes in which the manager invests.
 Finally, the BF's long-term investment goal is to achieve a minimum annualized rate of return of three per cent in excess of the Canadian Consumer Price Index assessed over annualized rolling four-year periods.
-The STF's long-term investment goal is to preserve capital over the short term and to earn a rate of return competitive with other money market funds.
+The DIF's long-term investment goal is to provide members with an investment option that provides a measure of protection from interest rate and credit risk by investing in diversified sources of income.